craftcms/docs/docs/4.x/extend/controllers.md

 There are several ways to access your controller action in a request.

 ::: tip
-Our main article on [using controller actions](../controller-actions.md) lives in the main documentation.
+More information on [using controller actions](../dev/controller-actions.md) lives in the main documentation.
 Everything that applies to built-in controllers holds true for those provided by a plugin.
 :::

 ### The `actions/<action-path>` Route